 Job prospects for jewellers are reasonable for the next few years.
-The relatively strong New Zealand economy is helping to maintain steady employment growth for jewellers.
+The relatively strong New Zealand economy is helping to maintain steady employment growth for jewellers, but the number of jewellers in New Zealand is not large.
 Wages are average, but can be low for unexperienced workers and manufacturing jewellery apprentices.

 Jewellers buy and sell jewellery such as necklaces, rings, earrings, and bracelets.
 Many also sell watches.
 Trade Certified Manufacturing Jewellers also make and repair jewellery.

 their tasks may include: